ksgh/supermgr/README.rst

                                 List all groups and processes.
 Optionally show a specific group (default: None)
           --monitor-running     Check for any processes not running (default: False)

+          -t TAIL [TAIL ...], --tail TAIL [TAIL ...]
+                                Tail a process's logfile.
+If the type (err, out) is not provided this will default to stdout (default:
+                                None)

         List Modifiers:
           -r, --running         Only show running processes (default: False)